 The fun pictures will keep your kids interested, coming back to look at the charts often and ask questions

-Immerse yourself further into the Hebrew culture by reading about how the Israeli education system works.
+Immerse yourself further into the Hebrew culture by reading about how the Hebrew education system works.

 Make it a fun activity by grading papers for the day just like they do in Israel!

 For everything you’ll find in this printable, you’ll have native speaker audio that you can practice with, which means you’ll be able to sound more and more like a native speaker every time you work through your phrases.

 Quickly access all the audio in the TalkBox.Mom companion app, so you’ll spend more time talking in Hebrew as a family and less time doing busy work or, worse, learning pronunciation incorrectly.

 A CLOSER LOOK

 Section 1: The School Year From saying it’s your first day of school, to letting people know you are a first or second generation homeschooler, to simply saying, “I’m homeschooled,” this section will get your kids talking in Hebrew not only with each other but with Hebrew speaking people they meet.

 Section 2: Starting School Ready to start your school day?
 Que the questions from the kids, “How much school are we doing today,” and, “Do I have to get dressed?”
 You and your children will be able to negotiate… I mean talk 😉 in Hebrew about what’s happening that day.

 Section 3: Grabbing Supplies You’ll find yourself using these phrases a lot to ask the kids to grab paper, look for their notebook, sharpen their pencils, and all the other phrases you say while getting ready to do a task or transition from one subject to another.
 Plus, they’ll be able to ask you where their things are after they’ve misplaced them.
 Classic.